With Imaguru, Belarusian start-ups want to make their voices heard in exile

 Solidarity with Ukraine

 The war in Ukraine and the major Russian offensive that began in February 2022 further complicated the daily lives of these start-ups in exile.
-“Some of the employees and investors who supported me were in Ukraine and I could no longer reach them overnight,” notes Egor Dubovsky.
+“Some of the employees and investors who supported me were in Ukraine and I might no longer reach them overnight,” notes Egor Dubovsky.

 The Belarusian tech ecosystem has, in fact, experienced in recent years what Tania Marinich calls “the double uprooting”.
 Following the 2020 crisis, some of the engineers and, more generally, Belarusian tech talents took refuge in Ukraine for its geographical proximity and because “the economic environment was good there”, specifies Tania Marinich.
 After February 24, 2022, everything changed.
 Especially since the close ties that unite Alexander Lukashenko and Russian President Vladimir Putin have not had the best effect for entrepreneurs of Belarusian origin present in Ukraine.